ncrmro/quiescent/examples/nextjs/public/posts/1970_01_01_hello-world.md

 ---
-title: "Hello World"
+title: Hello World
-slug: hello-world
-state: published
-description: Today is the Unix Epoch!
+description: This is an example post
-tags: fire,red,water,ice
 ---

 # Hello World!